🇳🇱 Netherlands · DNB · VASP / MiCA CASP

 The Netherlands implemented crypto registration requirements under the Wwft (Wet ter voorkoming van witwassen en financieren van terrorisme) in 2020, making DNB registration mandatory for crypto service providers offering exchange or custody services to Dutch residents.
 The DNB is known as one of Europe's strictest regulators — with a high rejection rate for incomplete or inadequate applications.

-Under MiCA (full effect December 2024), the Netherlands transitions to the EU-wide CASP authorization framework.
+Under MiCA (full effect December 2024), the Netherlands transitions to the EU-wide CASP authorisation framework.
 The AFM (Autoriteit Financiële Markten) serves as co-competent authority alongside DNB for certain MiCA activities.
-A Dutch MiCA CASP license provides full EU passporting from Amsterdam — one of Europe's top financial centres and home to ING, Rabobank, and major fintech infrastructure.
+A Dutch MiCA CASP licence provides full EU passporting from Amsterdam — one of Europe's top financial centres and home to ING, Rabobank, and major fintech infrastructure.

 Entity